-San Diego public schools provide comprehensive sex education and HIV instruction through its Sex Education and HIV Prevention Program.
-The program's primary goals are to "deliver accurate information to students," "provide students a way to examine their attitudes and beliefs," "assist students in the development of interpersonal skills," and "promote responsible behavior."
-The program uses a locally developed, research-based curriculum.
+San Diego Unified School District provides comprehensive sex education and HIV instruction through its Sex Education and HIV Prevention Program.
+The program's primary goals are to "deliver accurate information"

-Program instruction consists of a ten-day family life education curriculum in sixth grade, a ten-day sex education curriculum offered in grades eight and 10 or 11, and HIV-prevention instruction in grades nine through 12.
-All program instruction complies with California Education Code, which requires instruction to be age-appropriate and consist of "factual, medically accurate, and objective information" that is "free of bias and acceptable to all students."
-The sex education curriculum in particular emphasizes abstinence and teaches "respect for marriage and committed relationships" while also providing instruction on STD transmission and risk-reduction, and the effectiveness of condoms and contraception, including emergency contraception (EC).
+Program instruction consists of a 10-day family-life education curriculum in sixth grade, a ten-day sex education curriculum offered in grades eight and 10 or 11, and HIV-prevention instruction in grades nine through 12.
+All program instruction complies with California Education Code, which requires instruction to be age-appropriate and consist of "factual, medically accurate, and objective information" that is "free of bias and acceptable to all students."75 The sex education curriculum in particular emphasizes abstinence and teaches "respect for marriage and committed relationships," while also providing instruction on STD transmission and risk-reduction and the effectiveness of condoms and contraception, including emergency contraception.

 Instruction for grades six and eight also includes a parent/child activity pack, which provides education exercises for parents and students to complete together at home.
-The activity packs serve to promote parent-child communication, create an environment in the home for discussing human sexuality, and encourage the discussion of family values while also providing instructional information and reinforcing classroom curriculum.74
+The activity packs serve to promote parent-child communication, create an environment in the home for discussing human sexuality, and encourage the discussion of family values while also providing instructional information and reinforcing classroom curriculum.76

 The Sex Education and HIV Prevention Program requires teachers to undergo a mandatory two-day training.
 Funding for training is provided through CDC-DASH.
 Health educators from local agencies must also participate in the district training and use district materials if they are going to teach instruction in San Diego schools.
-The school district holds partnerships with several local agencies that assist with providing instruction, including local Planned Parenthood affiliates, Operation Samahan, YMCA Teen Link, SAY San Diego, Family Health Centers of San Diego, San Diego Family Cares, and Neighborhood House.75
+The school district holds partnerships with several local agencies that assist with providing instruction, including local Planned Parenthood affiliates, Operation Samahan, YMCA Teen Link, SAY San Diego, Family Health Centers of San Diego, San Diego Family Cares, and Neighborhood House.77